FOSS: A Self-Learned Doctor for Query Optimizer: Experiments

-In this subsection, we analyze the optimization upper bounds of each learned-based query optimizer.
-We conduct five runs for each method on the entire JOB workload.
-From all the results, we acquire the known best plan (i.e., the one with the lowest execution latency) on each query for each method.
-The comparison results are shown in Fig. \ref{fig:KBPC}.
+In this subsection, we analyze the maximum optimization potential for each learned query optimizer.
+We conduct three runs for each method on the entire JOB workload.
+From all the results, we acquire the known best plan (i.e., the one with the lowest execution latency) on each query for each learned optimizer.
+The comparison results are depicted in Fig. \ref{fig:KBPC}.
+It's sorted by the time savings ratios of the known best plans relative to the original plans.

-It illustrates the time savings ratios of the learned-based methods relative to expert optimizer in terms of known best plans.
-Overall, FOSS comprehensively outperforms the other three methods, surpassing the expert optimizer on a broader range of queries at each percentage point.
-Specially, FOSS, HybridQO, Balsa, and Bao achieve at least a $25\%$ time savings on 78, 54, 45, and 35 queries, respectively.
-They each save at least $75\%$ of the time on 33, 30, 23, and 14 queries, respectively.
-Additionally, due to the limited plan search space of Bao, it generates better-performance plans than expert optimizer across a minimal range of queries.
-Balsa, lacking assurance from the original plan, generates plans with poorer-performance than expert optimizer on many queries.
+Overall, FOSS comprehensively outperforms Bao, Loger, and HybridQO, surpassing the expert optimizer across a wider range of queries at every percentile.
+Due to the limited plan search space of Bao, it generates better-performance plans than the expert optimizer across only a minimal range of queries.
+Despite Balsa implementing more fine-grained optimization by considering additional table scan operators, FOSS can still exhibit similar performance to Balsa on the top 65 ranked queries.
+This suggests that FOSS, even when focusing solely on join order and join methods optimization, achieves significant optimization effects.
+It also can be observed that due to the lack of assurance from the original plan, Balsa generates plans with poorer performance than the expert optimizer on 40 queries.
+Specially, FOSS, Balsa, HybridQO, Loger, and Bao achieve at least a 25\% time savings on 62, 61, 38, 31 and 29 queries, respectively.
+They each save at least 75\% of the time on 29, 29, 23, 20 and 14 queries, respectively.